jitingxu1/santacoder-distillation-step-by-step/README.md

 I will use **Distillation step by step** for the following reasons:

 - Model architecture agnoitic
-- Good performance: could performs better than the teacher model.
+- Good performance: could performs better than the finetune.
 - Less data

 ## 3. Raw Data